jrsoftware/issrc/README.md

 Inno Setup consists of six projects:

-**Compil32** - This is the GUI front-end for the compiler.
+**Compil32** - This is the GUI front-end for the compiler, also known as the Compiler IDE.
 Compil32 does not do the actual compilation itself; it relegates it to ISCmplr.dll.
 If the ISCmplr project is changed, you normally don't need to recompile Compil32 since it's essentially a text editor, and is not affected by internal changes to the compiler.

 **ISCC** - This is the command-line front-end to the compiler.
 Like Compil32, it depends on ISCmplr.dll to do the actual compiling.